15th–16th century Moscow–Constantinople schism: Attempts to restore relations

 In the ensuing controversy about the right to autocephaly, Moscow had no serious canonical arguments.
-However, Muscovites believed that if God was dissatisfied with the ordination of Jonas in 1448, He would somehow have showed it.
-In particular, afterlife miracles of former Metropolitans of Moscow, saint Alexius and saint Peter - saint Alexius having been canonized by Jonah in 1448 -, were cited to prove that those saints were in favor of the ordination of Metropolitan Jonah.
-In addition, Muscovites recalled precedents – the proclamation of autocephaly of the Serbian and Bulgarian churches and similar miracles performed by the relics of the Patriarch of Bulgaria.
+However, Muscovites believed that if God was dissatisfied with the ordination of Jonas in 1448, He would somehow have shown it.
+In particular, afterlife miracles of former Metropolitans of Moscow, saint Alexius and saint Peter—saint Alexius having been canonized by Jonah in 1448 -, were cited to prove that those saints were in favor of the ordination of Metropolitan Jonah.
+In addition, Muscovites recalled precedents—the proclamation of autocephaly of the Serbian and Bulgarian churches and similar miracles performed by the relics of the Patriarch of Bulgaria.
 According to the Moscow scholars, those miracles could not have been possible if God did not want the Bulgarians to have their own independent primate.
-The embassy of the Patriarch of Constantinople was in Moscow for a year and a half, and at this time (1518-1519) sources record a series of miraculous healings from the relics of Metropolitan Alexius (his canonization was the first act of Metropolitan Jonah after his ordination in 1448).
+The embassy of the Patriarch of Constantinople was in Moscow for a year and a half, and at this time (1518–1519) sources record a series of miraculous healings from the relics of Metropolitan Alexius (his canonization was the first act of Metropolitan Jonah after his ordination in 1448).
 In honor of these healings, magnificent celebrations were arranged with the participation of the Grand Duke, Metropolitans, bishops and other members of the clergy, who had to show the "Greeks" the legitimacy of the Moscow autocephaly.
 The possession of ancient Byzantine icons as a symbol of continuity and preservation of "pure" Orthodox traditions was also demonstrated to the "Greeks".
 In 1518, Metropolitan of Moscow Varlaam made a public prayer for the ending of prolonged rains.
 When the rains came to an end, it was also regarded as an approval of the legitimacy of Varlaam's ordination.

 The Greeks could not do anything against such arguments.
 Even if they were not directly expressed, the very atmosphere of the continuous triumph of "Russian Orthodoxy" made useless any attempt to officially raise the question of the subordination of the Moscow autocephalous church to the Patriarch of Constantinople.
 So the envoys of the Ecumenical Patriarch returned with nothing.
 The next envoy of the Patriarch of Constantinople appeared in Moscow only 37 years later, in 1556.
 Maximus the Greek stayed in Moscow and tried to debate, explaining the uncanonical character of the Moscow autocephaly and the fact that the Metropolitan of Moscow was ordinated "not according to divine scripture, nor according to the rules of the Saints Fathers".
 This ended for him with a trial and a very long imprisonment, despite the sympathetic attitude of a part of the clergy who, to the best of their strength, facilitated his fate and made it possible for him to continue his writings.